Battle on the Irpin River

-The Battle on the Irpin River is a semi-legendary battle between the armies of the Grand Duchy of Lithuania and Principality of Kiev.
-According to the story, Gediminas, the Grand Duke of Lithuania, conquered Volhynia before turning his attention to Kyiv.
+The Battle on the Irpin River was a semi-legendary battle between the armies of the Grand Duchy of Lithuania and Principality of Kiev.
+According to the story, Gediminas, the Grand Duke of Lithuania, conquered Volhynia before turning his attention to Kiev.
 He was opposed by Prince Stanislav of Kiev allied with the Principality of Pereyaslavl and Bryansk.
-Lithuanians achieved a great victory and extended their influence to Kyiv.
+Lithuanians achieved a great victory and extended their influence to Kiev.
 There are no contemporary sources attesting to the battle.
 It is known only from late and generally unreliable Lithuanian Chronicles.
 Therefore, historians disagree whether it was an actual battle in the early 1320s or a fictional story invented by later scribes.
 Lithuanians gained full control of the city only in 1362 after the Battle of Blue Waters against the Golden Horde.

 Account in the Lithuanian Chronicles

 As told by the Lithuanian Chronicles, having made peace with the Teutonic Order, Gediminas marched against Volhynia.
 The Lithuanian Army successfully attacked and captured Volodymyr.
-Prince Vladimir (most likely incorrect name for Andrew of Galicia) was killed during the battle.
+Prince Vladimir (most likely an incorrect name for Andrew of Galicia) was killed during the battle.
 His brother Leo II of Galicia fled to his brother-in-law in Bryansk.
 The Lithuanian Army spent the winter in Brest and, the second week after Easter, marched against the Principality of Kiev.
 The Lithuanians captured Ovruch and Zhytomyr.
-At Bilhorod Kyivskyi on the small Irpin River about 23 km south-west of Kyiv, Gediminas was stopped by the joint army of Stanislav of Kyiv, Oleg of Pereyaslavl, Roman of Bryansk, and Leo II of Galicia.
+At Belgorod Kievsky on the small Irpin River about 23 km south-west of Kiev, Gediminas was stopped by the joint army of Stanislav of Kiev, Oleg of Pereyaslavl, Roman of Bryansk, and Leo II of Galicia.
 The Lithuanians achieved a decisive victory.
 Oleg and Leo were slain on the battlefield.
 Stanislav escaped first to Bryansk and then to Ryazan.
-Gediminas then captured Bilhorod Kyivskyi and besieged Kyiv for a month.
+Gediminas then captured Belgorod Kievsky and besieged Kiev for a month.
 Left without its ruler, Kiev surrendered.
 The Lithuanians also captured Vyshhorod, Cherkasy, Kaniv, Putyvl, as well as Pereiaslav.
-Algimantas, Mindaugas' son from the Alšėniškiai family, was installed in Kyiv as Gediminas' viceroy.
+Algimantas, Mindaugas' son from the Alšėniškiai family, was installed in Kiev as Gediminas' viceroy.

 Analysis

-Information about the Lithuanian conquest comes from generally confused and unreliable Lithuanian Chronicles (second and third redaction) and Ukrainian (Gustynskaia Chronicle) produced many years after the events.
+Information about the Lithuanian conquest comes from generally confused and unreliable Lithuanian Chronicles (second and third (Bychowiec Chronicle) redaction) and Ukrainian (Hustyn Chronicle) produced many years after the events.
 No contemporary sources directly corroborate the story.
 In the 1880s, Ukrainian historian Volodymyr Antonovych was the first to critically evaluate the chronicles and dismiss the campaign and battle as fiction.
 However, after careful analysis, modern historians believe that Antonovich was too critical and that there is some truth to the story.